September 2024

 June 10, 2024

-Nevertheless, the Governor’s office is aware of the eminent issues that their current system has in order to be sustained with an aging population.
+Nevertheless, the governor’s office is aware of the eminent issues that their current system has in order to be sustained with an aging population.
 They emphasized the need to prioritize healthy aging by promoting a healthy diet, exercise, and social activity.
 This is why they have multiple initiatives that aim to prevent the onset of chronic diseases as people age but also to create a vibrant INOCHI.
-This concept of INOCHI resonated with me because it prioritized the human experience as needing community, purpose and laughter among other things.
-To promote social activities, such as a senior theatre project, they have many partnerships with local businesses as well as organizations all over the world, including Maryland and the WHO to name a few.
+This concept of INOCHI resonated with me because it prioritized the human experience as needing community, purpose, and laughter, among other things.
+To promote social activities, such as a senior theater project, they have many partnerships with local businesses as well as organizations all over the world, including Maryland and the World Health Organization, to name a few.
 It was wondrous to see the emphasis on caring after one another as human beings first and foremost.
 I look forward to seeing how these values are reflected in the universities and facilities in the prefecture.
 To finish the day, we all walked to the nearby Yokohama Chinatown.
 The structures were beautiful, and the food smelled amazing.
 Overall, a great day to start off the itinerary!

 Francy Cabrera Paz